grafana/loki/docs/sources/configuration/_index.md

 # Configures a (local) file system as the common storage.
 [filesystem: <filesystem>]

-# Configures Baidu BCE BOS as the common storage.
+# Configures Baidu Object Storage (BOS) as the common storage.
 [bos: <bos_storage_config>]

 # The `hedging_config` configures how to hedge requests for the storage.